OCR WORLD SERIES and OCR WORLD CUP

 The foundation of the OCR World Series is each countries OCR National Series, OCR National Championships or other approved OCR Competition, where athletes compete for the opportunity to qualify and race at OCR World Cup events around the world.

-OCR World Series races are typically 5 to 8 km in length with 3 to 5 obstacles per km depending on terrain.
+OCR World Series races are 100m, Short Course or Standard Distance.
 Obstacles are selected to test athletes obstacle proficiency, strength, balance, agility, and athleticism.
 Courses are designed to challenge an athletes running speed, agility and skill.

 World Series events are chosen by the national federation members of World Obstacle and are based on the quality, history and reputation of the race.
 All events comply with the World Obstacle OCR competition rules to ensure safety, fairness and balanced competition.